adgellida/data-protection-list/README.md

 [Librem 5](https://puri.sm/products/librem-5) : PureOS and other Linux-based OS

-Other models with / e / OS pre-installed are available at the / e / project site:
+Other models with /e/ OS pre-installed are available at the /e/ project site:

 https://esolutions.shop/